Fazhir/BCB546-Spring2022-Final_Project/README.md

   - `Assigning corresponding gene names` to the GeneIDs
   - `Visualizing the selected genes` using Plotly package of R

-A pdf showing all the figures created during the re-analysis by the group has been included in the repository named `Reproduced_figures`.
+A pdf showing all the figures created during the re-analysis by the group and compairing with the figures present in the paper has been included in the repository named.
+It has been named `Figures compared`.
 These were created using different software packages in `RStudio` and `Python`